 "There have been planes and a helicopter circling overhead and the lifeboats are out.
 The helicopter has gone back to Lisbon now to refuel.
-We can see other cruise ships and cargo ships all helping with the search.
+We can see other cruise ships and cargo ships all helping

 "We heard that the woman is 72 and was on holiday with her daughter but we don't know how she fell in.